 Your doctor may be aware of local opportunities to participate in clinical trials.
-For example, teaching hospitals, academic research centers, and clinics often recruit patients for clinical trials.
-Your doctor may also have access to the information within a network of fellow medical providers.
+For example, hospitals, research centers, and clinics often recruit patients for clinical trials.
+Your doctor may also have access to information within a network of fellow medical providers.
 By requesting local access, your doctor may share some of this information.

 Finding Clinical Trials For Yourself

 You might prefer to find clinical trials for yourself.
 There are several resources you can try.

 Sources to Find Information

 Websites are generally good places to start looking for information about clinical trials, but these might not be the best for local options.
 Be wary of websites that have outdated information because some are not updated frequently.
 In addition, many websites containing clinical trial information might use technical language that may be overwhelming.
 In such cases, you should ask your doctor to explain any information you do not understand.

 - National Institutes of Health Clinical Center